-Porter Croft remains the only school within Koinonia Academies Trust.
-The results obtained for this year's Key Stage 2 SATS tests were above national average in all areas, which is a huge achievement for the cohort and the trustees and governors are proud of the school's success.
-We currently remain over-subscribed with 215 students on role with a capacity of 210.
-93 applications were received for 30 Foundation 2 places and we continue to have a waiting list for the Foundation 2 class.
+Porter Croft remains the only school within Koinonia Academies Trust and trustees and governors are proud of the achievements being made.
+During the summer of 2021, Key Stage 2 SATS testing did not take place due to the Covid 19 pandemic.
+We currently remain over our capacity of 210 and had 215 on role for the October and May Census.
+We received 78 applications for 30 Foundation 2 places and continue to have a waiting list for the Foundation 2 class.